Angelians

 “Which is?”

 “I’m going back to find the guy.
 He’s got answers.
-After all, I’m just about sure he was the one who beat me.”
+I’m just about sure he was the one who beat me.”

 “’Just about’ sure?
 So, you’re going to track this guy down based on a feeling, and confront him?
 You need to let yourself recover from this encounter, from the shock.
 To process it.
 You need to make sure you are really remembering.”